 It is estimated that the global HR technology marketplace is $400 billion.
 Many startups have sprouted up worldwide focusing on products that service all HR functions—recruitment, engagement, compliance, and learning and development (L&D).
 While the functional requirements of recruitment and L&D roles are quite straightforward, the workings of engagement function are subject to variable factors.

 For Indian HR tech startups, 2018 began on a promising note with at least six firms notching about $50 million in investments.
 Investor interest in this sector is steadily growing as organizations are turning toward digitalized HR processes.
 HR tech startups attempt to address HR challenges with real-time data and insights-driven decision support system.
-The variable factors at play in the engagement function is reason enough to spur more competition and differentiation.
+The variable factors at play in the engagement function are reason enough to spur more competition and differentiation.
 For instance, Hyphen is a startup that provides an engagement platform to help management listen to their employees on a real-time basis.
 Similarly, another startup, Benepik, provides a mobile solution for employee engagement as part of its integrated offerings.
 Artificial intelligence, analytics and UI are emerging key differentiators for HR tech firms focusing on the engagement function.

 Reports estimate that Indian firms can save at least $600 million annually with HR tech.
 Earlier most of the HR tech development was attuned towards recruitment, but things have changed.
 Today, HR is no longer an administrative support function; it is now a strategic business function.
 Startups have been focussing on building capabilities to help HR take strategic decisions that impact business.

 Focus shifts from core HR to a more experiential HR